 - Take small sections of hair and braid them till the very end.
 It is important to braid the ends as well so that they won't look straight once it's done.
 Make sure you braid them tightly.
 This helps to set the waves more effectively.
 In the same way, take sections of hair throughout and braid them.
 Tie the ends of braids with small hair bands.

 - Once you are done braiding, spray coconut milk again on all your braids.

 You can leave your hair like this overnight.
 In the morning, remove all hair bands and braids.
-You will see pretty, frizz free, shiny waves.
+You will see pretty, frizz-free, shiny waves.
 Take care not to comb or brush through your hair.
 This will just mess up the waves.
-The good thing about using coconut milk is that you won't need to use any products like hairspray or gel afterwards to set this hair style -- the coconut milk itself acts like a hairspray/gel/shine spray all rolled into one.
+The good thing about using coconut milk is that you won't need to use any products like hairspray or gel afterward to set this hairstyle - the coconut milk itself acts like a hairspray/gel/shine spray all rolled into one.